TesneemE/TesneemE.github.io/README.md

 # About
-## Hi, my name is Tesneem Essa.
-I am a senior majoring in Computer Science at Hunter College.
+Welcome to my webpage.
+My name is Tesneem Essa and I am a senior majoring in Computer Science at Hunter College.